-Epidemiology/ Biostatistics Specialization
+Epidemiology/ Biostatistics Concentration

 Students will be competitive for public health careers in many sectors focused on improving population health.
 Graduates seek positions in health departments, research institutes, corporations, HMOs and as federal contactors.

-Specialization Requirements: 15 Credits
+Concentration Requirements: 15 Credits

 • Applied Linear Modeling